anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 Howdy could be used for the discovery of identifiers and mapping of identifiers between the varous instant messaging systems.

-# Design Issues

-## Shallow Bit Set

-The bit set discussed in (#values_request) creates only one flag per UID, created from the UH1 value.
-Experimentation, implementation, and experience may require additional bits to set for each UID to prevent an abundance of false positives.
-It may be necessary to encorporate the modulo of the UH2 value into the bit set, thus providing more than one bit indicating the possible knowledge of a UID.

-## Strengthened Acknowledgement

-In the confirmation flows, the exchange of the UH2/AH2 values and then the UH3/AH3 values makes both exchange agents express association with the UID/AID.
-Without this double exchange, the CEA can falsely profess to association with a UID.
-However, the hash algorithm used for UH2/AH2 may need to be strengthened.
-Experimentation, implementation, and experience may determine this need.

 # Acknowledgements